dotherightthing/wpdtrt-anchorlinks/README.md

 data-wpdtrt-anchorlinks-list-addition="2"
 ```

-* This element will stay at its current location and a copy will be injected after the list
+* This element will stay at its current location and a copy (clone) will be injected after the list
 * If there are multiple elements to inject, this element will be injected second, as it has an id of `2`

+### Styling

+Core CSS properties may be overwritten by changing the variable values in your local stylesheet.

+See `scss/_variables.scss`.